Top of page Skip to main content

 Environment

-Beyond the immediate challenges, complex structural changes will increasingly form part of our economic environment.
-The growing care economy, expanding use of data and digital technology, climate change and the net zero transformation will all have a significant bearing on our future economic and fiscal performance.
+Complex structural changes continue to shape Australia’s economic and fiscal performance: the growing care economy, expanding use of data and digital technology, climate change and the net zero transformation.

-Similar to last year, geopolitical tensions continue to have the potential to complicate the climate and digital transformations, affect trade and investment flows, and make shocks more likely.
-Our economic and fiscal performance hinges on the ability to harness the opportunities that come with these transitions, and manage the challenges while lifting productivity.
+Geopolitical tensions have the potential to complicate the climate and digital transformations, affect trade and investment flows, increase volatility and make shocks to the economy more likely.
+Australia’s economic and fiscal performance will depend on harnessing the opportunities that arise from these transitions, managing the challenges and lifting productivity.

 • boost productivity